How to promote your mobile app on social media

 While other channels can be extremely effective in their own right, social media is unrivaled in its ability to offer these advantages.
 This should also be noted when developing your social media strategy for mobile apps.

-Developing your strategy: First steps
+Developing your social media strategy: First steps

 Define your social media KPIs